Category Archives: Fun Palaces: the history and architecture of the entertainment industry

 John Lupton Whitelock (1834-1896) held the licence from 1867 and purchased the freehold in the 1880s.
 His son William Henry Whitelock (1856-1909) employed the Leeds architects Waite & Sons to extend the facilities and install electric lighting and an electric clock.
 He renamed it Whitelock’s First City Luncheon Bar.

-The brothers Lupton (1878-1941) and Percy Whitelock (1889-1958) took over in the early years of the twentieth century.
+His sons, Lupton (1878-1941) and Percy Whitelock (1889-1958), took over in the early years of the twentieth century.
 Lupton Whitelock was an accomplished flautist, playing with the Leeds Symphony and Hallé orchestras, and he encouraged his musician friends such as Sir John Barbirolli and Sir Malcolm Sargent to visit.

 Over the years it has entertained entertainers as varied as Peter O’Toole, Margot Fonteyn and Dame Anna Neagle.
 It was a favourite haunt of writers from the Yorkshire Evening Post such as Keith Waterhouse.